moggers87/smallQuery/README.md

 ### Why though?

-This is a bit of a story and starts off with CSS.

-In late 2018 I became aware of TurretCSS and started using it in a project.
-As compared to my usual go-to CSS framework, I found that I could make the resulting CSS file a lot smaller as I could remove more components (utility classes are split up so I could import only the ones I actually needed) and Turret does not support as many browsers - it can in fact be configured for different browsers at build time.
-All in all, this leads to a ~50% reduction in the minified CSS file.
-That's quite significant when most of a page download is CSS and JS assets.

-jQuery is much the same: there's a lot of support built in for older browsers and there's a lot of stuff I don't use.
-So I'd like to create my own jQuery-esque module and see if I can make something smaller.

-#### Yeah, but why though?

-Front-end tooling is something I want to be more familiar with, so this seemed a like a good project to do that with.
-I've been able to write JS for a while now, but as soon as I had issues with things like Karma configs or Grunt I was lost.
+This started as a learning project but has become semi-serious.
+For example, there are optimisations that are only optimal for older browsers and jQuery doesn't use the browser's query selector.
+There are good reasons for jQuery to do these things, but they don't apply anywhere I'd want to use jQuery.

 ### What's been implemented?

 So far:

 - Selecting and create HTML elements
 - Basic tree traversal via `find`, `children`, `siblings`, `parent` and `parents`
-- Basic tree manipulation via `append`, `prepend`, `before`, and `after`
+- Basic tree manipulation via `append`, `prepend`, `before`, `after`, `wrap`, `wrapInner`, and `wrapAll`
 - The Data API
 - The CSS API
+- Event handling

 ### What will be implemented?